scm-manager/scm-manager/docs/en/user/repo/settings.md

 In the "Export repository" section the repository can be exported in different formats.
 During the export the repository cannot be modified!
+When creating the export, the export file is saved on the server and can thus be downloaded repeatedly.
+If an export already exists on the server, it will be deleted beforehand when a new export is created, as there can only ever be one export per repository.
+Exports are automatically deleted from the SCM-Server 10 days after they are created.
+If an export exists, the blue info box shows by whom, when and how this export was created.

 The output format of the repository can be changed via the offered options:
 * `Standard`: If no options are selected, the repository will be exported in the standard format.
   Git and Mercurial are exported as `Tar archive` and Subversion uses the `Dump` format.